ebradley12/Band-Camp-Tracker/dashboard/README.md

 **Description**: Contains the Python dependencies required specifically for the dashboard generation functionality.
 **Note**: Use this file if you're installing dependencies only for the for the scripts in this folder.

 ---

+## Key Features
+The dashboard provides a visually engaging interface, with interactive charts and graphs that display key trends and performance metrics.
+Users can easily navigate through different pages, such as the main overview, trends, and report downloads, via a sidebar.
+The subscription page allows users to manage their preferences with checkboxes and dropdown menus for alerts and reports, offering a personalised experience.
+The design is responsive, ensuring optimal display across different devices, making it user-friendly and accessible.

+### Main Overview Page
+The Main Overview page of the dashboard offers a snapshot of the latest activities within the BandCamp Tracker project.
+It features a display of the Top Artists, Top Tracks, and other key metrics of the day, giving users quick insights into current trends and popular content.
+Additionally, the page includes music embeds for tracks that were recently purchased, allowing users to directly listen to, and follow a link to purchase, the tracks within the dashboard.
+### Trends Page
+The Trends Page of the dashboard is dedicated to visualising key metrics through interactive graphs.
+It showcases a series of Streamlit-generated graphs that provide insights into various performance indicators, such as sales by country, sales over time, and top genre sales.
+Users can explore these visualisations to identify trends, patterns, and shifts in the data, helping them to understand the broader landscape of sales activity.
+Each graph is designed to be intuitive and easy to interpret, offering a clear view of how different factors, like artist performance or genre popularity, are evolving over time.
+### Report Download Page
+The Report Download Page provides users with the ability to easily access and download historical reports.
+It features a date range selector, allowing users to choose specific dates or define a range of dates to retrieve the relevant daily summary reports.
+This functionality gives users the flexibility to find reports from different time periods, making it easier to track and analyze past performance.
+### Subscribe Page
+The Subscribe Page allows users to manage their subscription preferences.
+Users can register by entering their email address, and once logged in, they can choose to subscribe to daily reports and alerts for specific genres.
+The page provides checkboxes for subscribing to general alerts, daily summary reports, and genre-specific notifications.
+If users opt for genre alerts, they can select their preferred genres from a list.
+Additionally, users have the option to unsubscribe by clicking a button, which removes their email from the subscription list.
+---

 ## Setting Up